GitauHarrison/email-verification-using-twilio-sendgrid-and-flask/README.md

 To use SendGrid's API, you need to create an account with them.
 You can see how to do so [here](https://github.com/GitauHarrison/notes/blob/master/twilio_sendgrid/01_create_acccount.md).

 The application has the [`verify_email`](app/verify_email.py) module that uses Twilio Verify service.
 To create this service, you will need to begin by creating an account with them.
 It is a short process that you should be able to do quickly.
-For information, refer to [this](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/twilio_verify_2fa.md).
+For more information, refer to [this](https://github.com/GitauHarrison/notes/blob/master/two_factor_authentication/twilio_verify_2fa.md).

-Check how this entire project was made from scratch by refering to this [article](https://github.com/GitauHarrison/notes/blob/master/twilio_sendgrid/04_email_verification.md).
+Check how this entire project was made from scratch by referring to this [article](https://github.com/GitauHarrison/notes/blob/master/twilio_sendgrid/04_email_verification.md).